geotools/geotools/docs/user/library/referencing/internal.rst

 Referencing Factories
 ^^^^^^^^^^^^^^^^^^^^^

 These are the "real" factories - interfaces that actually create stuff.
-All are ``gt-opengis`` interfaces, so you will need to use ``ReferencingFactoryFinder`` to get started:
+All are ``gt-api`` interfaces, so you will need to use ``ReferencingFactoryFinder`` to get started:

 * ``DatumFactory``: